 Timothy Goddard (cont’d)

-This is a segment from Tech M&A Monthly: M&A Launch – 10 Tips to Ensure Success (May) webcast.
+This is a segment from Tech M&A Monthly: What to Do When You Are Approached (September) webcast.
 For more information, please visit Corum Group's Software M&A Webcast Archive.